 You can customize the App Compromise Notification displayed to mobile users when security events trigger the app to exit.
-Below is a list of the specific features for which you can customize the message to the user:
+Below is a list of the specific features in the different categories of the Appdome Mobile Security Suite for which you can customize the message to the user:

 Customize the text in the App Compromise Notification free-form text box.

-Click Fuse My App to build your app with this security.
+Click Build My App to build your app with this security.

 Congratulations!
 You now have a mobile app fully integrated with security.

-Here is a list of the most common causes for a Fused app to exit when the Appdome’s Mobile Security Suite has been Fused in your app:
+Here is a list of the most common causes for an Appdome-built app to exit when the Appdome’s Mobile Security Suite has been added in your app:

-If you Fused URL Whitelisting and the app tried to access a URL which was not on the allowed URL list (ie: the whitelist), this will result in the app to exit, for the protection of the user.
-If you want to allow that particular URL, simply add the additional URL to the allowed list and Fuse your app again.
+If you Fused URL Whitelisting and the app tried to access a URL which was not on the allowed URL list (ie: the whitelist), this will result in the app ‘exiting’ (shutting down) to protect the mobile user.
+If you wish to allow that particular URL, simply add the additional URL to the allowed list and Build your app again.

 Fusing the app may have triggered anti-tampering or other security mechanisms already inside the app.
 To correct for this condition, you need to temporarily disable the app’s anti-tampering mechanism.
 Then Fuse the app.
 After Fusion completes, re-apply your anti-tampering mechanism to the Fused app.
 Also, note that Appdome provides its own anti-tampering, which may render your existing anti-tampering mechanism redundant, in which case you may want to disable it.

 To ensure the integrity of the app, Appdome doesn’t allow modifications to the package after you Fuse and sign the app.
 Doing this will trigger Appdome’s integrity checks. (e.g. if you change the bundle id, add files etc.).
-If you need to make changes to the app package, make the changes on the .ipa or .apk before uploading it to Appdome and Fusing the app.
+If you need to make changes to the app package, make the changes on the .ipa, .apk or .aab before uploading it to Appdome and Fusing the app.